WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

  -  External container image for OpenSearch 2.3.0 (an Elasticsearch based technology).

- -  External container image for Keycloak (JBoss Keycloak V17.0.0).
+ -  External container image for Keycloak V22.0.0 (only for IBM Workload Automation users).
 Optional, if you want to access AIDA UI from outside the Dynamic Workload Console.
+IBM Z Workload Automation users can only access AIDA UI from the alert widget in the Workload Dashboard of the Dynamic Workload Console.

+ - **OpenSearch (an Elasticsearch based technology)** - To store and analyze data.

  -  Before starting AIDA installation, verify that `vm.max_map_count` parameter for Elasticsearch is at minimum 262144 on the host machine (not inside the container).